DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Experiments

 \section{Experiments}

-We now validate the OPSRL algorithm via simulations.
-We have two relevant metrics, namely (i) optimality regret, defined in~\eqref{eq:regret} that measures the optimality gap of the algorithm, and (ii) constraint regret , defined as $\sum_{k=1}^K \max \{0, V^{\pi_k}_c(P) - \bar{C} \},$ where $\pi_k$ is the output of the algorithm in question at episode $k.$ This measures the safety gap of the algorithm.
-Note that OPSRL will have a zero constraint violation regret due to its safety guarantee, whereas other algorithms are likely to do worse.
+We now evaluate DOPE via experiments.
+We have two relevant metrics, namely, (i) objective regret, defined in~\eqref{eq:regret} that measures the optimality gap of the algorithm, and (ii) constraint regret, defined as $\sum_{k=1}^K \max \{0, V^{\pi_k}_c(P) - \bar{C} \},$ where $\pi_k$ is the output of the algorithm in question at episode $k.$ This measures the safety gap of the algorithm.
+Our candidate algorithms are (i) OptCMDP, (ii) AlwaysSafe, (iii) OptPessLP and (iv) DOPE, all described in the introduction.
+OptCMDP is expected to show constraint violations, while the other three should show zero constraint regret.
+We consider two environments here, with a third environment presented in the appendix.
+AlwaysSafe can directly be used only with a factored CMDP, and only applies to the first environment presented.
+We simulate both variants of this algorithm, referred to as AlwaysSafe~$\pi_T$ and AlwaysSafe~$\pi_\alpha$, respectively~\cite{simao2021alwayssafe}.

+\textbf{Factored CMDP:} We first consider a CMDP where the safety relavant features of the model can be separated, as shown in~\cite{simao2021alwayssafe}.
+This CMDP has states $\{1,2,3\}$ arranged in a circle, and $2$ actions $\{1,2\}$ in each state, to move right or stay put, respectively.
+The transitions move the agent to its right state with probability $1$, if action $1$ is taken.
+If action $2$ is taken, it remains in the same state with probability $1$.
+Action $1$ does not incur any objective cost or constraint cost.
+Action $2$ incurs an objective cost equals to the state number, and a constraint cost of $1$.
+We choose episode length $H=6$, and constraint as $\bar{C} = 3$.
+The structure of this CMDP allows AlwaysSafe to extract a safe baseline policy from it.

-\paragraph{Media Control:} Our first environment represents media streaming to a device from a wireless base station, which provides high and low service rates at different costs.
+\textbf{Media Streaming CMDP:} Our second environment represents media streaming to a device from a wireless base station, which provides high and low service rates at different costs.
 These service rates have independent Bernoulli distributions, with parameters $\mu_1 = 0.9$, and $\mu_2 = 0.1$, where $\mu_1$ corresponds to the fast service.
-Packets received at the device are stored in a media buffer and played out according to a process that is Bernoulli with parameter $\gamma.$ We denote the number of incoming packets into the buffer is denoted $A_h$, and the number of packets leaving the buffer $B_h.$ The media buffer length is the state and evolves as

-where $N=20$ is the maximum buffer length.
+Packets received at the device are stored in a media buffer and played out according to a Bernoulli process with parameter $\gamma.$ We denote the number of incoming packets into the buffer as $A_h$, and the number of packets leaving the buffer $B_h.$ The media buffer length is the state and evolves as $s_{h+1} = \min\{\max(0, s_h + A_h - B_h),N\},$ where $N=20$ is the maximum buffer length.
 The action space is $\{1,2\}$, where action $1$ corresponds to using the fast service.
-The objective cost is $r(s,a) = \mathbbm{1}\{s=0\},$ while the constraint cost is $c(s,a) = \mathbbm{1}\{a=1\}$, i.e., we want to minimize the outage cost, while limiting the usage of fast service.
-We consider a horizon $H=10$.
+The objective cost is $r(s,a) = \mathbbm{1}\{s=0\},$ while the constraint cost is $c(s,a) = \mathbbm{1}\{a=1\}$, i.e., we desire to minimize the outage cost, while limiting the usage of fast service.
+We consider episode length $H=10$, and constraint $\bar{C} = \frac{H}{2}$.